-However, despite its power and allurement, this narrative is largely fanciful.
-The reality of abstraction and its history is entirely different, and this has been the case since its origins.
-To take the measure of it, one need only look at the theosophical abstractions of Hilma af Klint, begun in 1906, or the erotic and curative drawings of Emma Kuntz in the late 1930s, or the cosmic paintings of the Transcendental Painting Group of Santa Fe (1938–1941).
-If the multifarious history of the abstract current tends to invalidate Greenberg’s narrative, geography destabilises it just as much.
-Confronted with the scenes that this narrative ignored (particularly non-Western ones), the almost exclusively French and American history dreamed up by Greenberg loses most of its credibility.
-Thus in 1971—the year when the second edition of Art and Culture was published and a painting by Hans Hofmann made the cover of the January issue of Artforum—on the other side of the Atlantic in Morocco, a kind of painting that was giving rise to one of the most compelling abstractions of the post-colonial age proved to be totally alien to Greenberg’s narrative.
-The School of Casablanca, inheriting somewhat from the Bauhaus, connected its abstraction to the ornamental repertoire of the artisanal vernacular.
-Among the main artists of the school was Mohamed Hamidi, who in the early 1960s had practiced painting similar to that of the Second School of Paris.
-In 1969, he produced an abstraction teeming with symbols and references, assuming diabolically erotic forms.
-This is where “Histories of Abstractions, Greenberg’s Nightmare” begins.
+Nevertheless, despites its power and seductiveness, this story is mainly fanciful.
+The reality of abstraction and its history is something altogether different, and has been so since its origins.
+To appreciate this, you only have to take a look at some theosophical abstractions by Hilma af Klint, begun in 1906; or some of the esoteric and curative drawings of Emma Kuntz from the late 1930s; or some cosmic paintings by the Transcendental Painting Group of Santa Fe (1938–1941).
+While the plural history of the abstract movement tends to invalidate Greenberg’s story, geography destabilizes it just as much.
+Once confronted by some of the scenes that it had ignored, especially non-Western ones, the almost exclusively Franco-American history of which Greenberg dreamed loses much of its merit.
+So, in 1971, the year of the republication of Art and Culture, and while a painting by Hans Hofmann made the cover of the January issue of Artforum, the painting that, on the other side of the Atlantic, in Morocco, was giving rise to one of the most convincing abstractions of the postcolonial age, was affirming itself as diametrically different to the Greenbergian tale.
+The Casablanca School, assuming a certain legacy from the Bauhaus, connected its abstraction to the ornamental repertoire of vernacular artisanry.
+Among the major figures of this School was Mohamed Hamidi, who, in the early sixties, had practiced a style of painting similar to the Second Paris School, and from 1969 started producing an abstraction riddled with symbols and references, in diabolically erotic forms.
+It is here that the stories in Stories of Abstraction: Greenberg’s Nightmare begin.

-While Hamidi was in Morocco painting his erotic icons in the hard-edge style through a gesture with ideological echoes, Lebanese artist Huguette Caland began the pictorial series Bribes de corps (1973–1979), in which abstraction arose from the enlargement of a detail of the female body.
-These two forms of painting, originating in the Arab world and eroticising abstraction, are presented as historical markers of the exhibition.
-Highly contemporary art reveals that abstraction’s dealings with narrative, symbols and references—proscribed by Greenberg—are very much alive, as shown by the Fondation Pernod Ricard’s international selection of works by a dozen artists—Laëtitia Badaut Haussmann, N Dash, Adélaïde Fériot, Vidya Gastaldon, Loie Hollowell, Seulgi Lee, Ad Minoliti, Ulrike Müller, Serge Alain Nitegeka, Rafaël Rozendaal, Stéphanie Saadé, Daniel Steegmann Mangrané ‒ who, in various ways, challenge Greenberg’s myth of abstraction as a means for painting to express nothing but itself.
+While in Morocco, in a gesture with ideological echoes, Hamidi was painting his erotic icons in hard-edge style, the Lebanese artist Huguette Caland was commencing her pictorial series Bribes de corps [Bodies Bits] (1973–1979), in which the abstraction emerges in the enlargement of a detail of the female body.
+These two forms of painting stemming from the Arab world, in which abstraction is eroticized, emerge as the exhibition’s historical markers.
+Cutting-edge contemporary creation reveals that abstraction’s trade with narrative, symbols and references – off limits for Greenberg – was very lively, as attested by the international selection, presented at the Fondation Pernod Ricard, of works by a dozen artists –‒ Laëtitia Badaut Haussmann, N. Dash, Adélaïde Fériot, Vidya Gastaldon, Loie Hollowell, Seulgi Lee, Ad Minoliti, Ulrike Müller, Serge Alain Nitegeka, Rafaël Rozendaal, Stéphanie Saadé, and Daniel Steegmann Mangrané ‒ who, in various ways, call the Greenbergian myth of abstraction into question as a way for painting to remain solipsistic.

-From the subtle ceramics of LGBT activist Ulrike Müller to Seulgi Lee’s geometric textile compositions illustrating traditional Korean proverbs, by way of Serge Alain Nitegeka’s low-reliefs evoking the traumas of exile and of his past as a political refugee; from Ad Minoliti’s paintings with powerful feminist messages, to Daniel Steegmann Mangrané’s naturalist abstractions, by way of Loie Hollowell’s icons, this exhibition attempts to show abstraction’s current relationship with narrative, with history, and with a worldview.
-Whether they be political, cosmogonic, ecological or feminist, in their own way, all of these works proclaim the transitive and resolutely contextual dimension of abstraction – precisely what Greenberg’s modernism sought to suppress.
+From the subtle ceramics by LGBTQIA+ activist Ulrike Müller to the geometric textile compositions of Seulgi Lee, illustrating traditional Korean proverbs, to the bas-reliefs of Serge Alain Nitegeka evoking the trauma of exile and his past as a political refugee; from Ad Minoliti’s paintings with their powerful feminist message, to the naturalist abstractions of Daniel Steegmann Mangrané, to the icons of Loie Hollowell, this exhibition strives to show the relationships that abstraction maintains today with narrative, history, and worldviews.
+Whether they are political, cosmogonic, environmentalist, or feminist, these works each proclaim in their own way the transitive and resolutely contextual dimension of abstraction – precisely that which Greenbergian modernism had sought to repress.

-On the School of Casablanca, see Brahim Alaoui and Rajae Benchemsi (dirs.), Farid Belkahia et l’École des Beaux-Arts de Casablanca, 1962–1974, exhibition catalogue, Paris, Skira / Marrakech, Fondation Farid Belkahia, 2019, and Maud Houssais and Fatima-Zahra Lakrissa (dirs.), C.A.S.A. ‒ Casablanca Art School Archives, Dijon, les presses du réel, 2021.
+On the Casablanca School, see Brahim Alaoui and Rajae Benchemsi, eds., Farid Belkahia et l’École des Beaux-Arts de Casablanca, 1962–1974, exhib. cat.
+(Paris: Skira / Marrakech: Fondation Farid Belkahia, 2019), and Maud Houssais and Fatima-Zahra Lakrissa, eds., C.A.S.A. ‒ Casablanca Art School Archives (Dijon: les presses du réel, 2021).